 "A Defence of Poetry" was written in 1819 and finally published posthumously in 1840 in Essays, Letters from Abroad, Translations and Fragments (1840).
 It contains Shelley's famous claim that "Poets are the unacknowledged legislators of the world."
-Shelley's "Defence" is a response to Thomas Love Peacock's essay "Four Ages of Poetry" in which Peacock satirically devalued the importance of poetry in the age of science and technology.
+Shelley's "Defence" is a response to Thomas Love Peacock's essay "Four Ages of Poetry" in which Peacock satirically devalued the importance of the of science poetry in age and technology.
 Shelley believed that poetry and by extension art in general - revealed the beauty and order of things in the universe and that without the artists' imagination, mankind would fail to appreciate the small things in life.